samik1999/SplitWiseRepo/README.md

 pip3 install -r requirements.txt

 # Step 4: Run the FastAPI Application
-uvicorn main:app --reload --port 8080
+python3 -m uvicorn main:app --reload --port 8080
 # This will:
 # Start the API on http://localhost:8080
 # Automatically create the necessary tables in the test.db SQLite database